Arathi-1999/Crisis-Impact-analysis-/README.md

 # Crisis-Impact-analysis-
-Project Overview
-Project Type: Business Case Analysis | Data Analytics | Strategic Consulting
-Domain: Food Delivery & Consumer Analytics
-Time Period Analyzed: January - September 2025
-Focus: Crisis Analysis & Recovery Strategy Development Tools Used: Power BI, DAX, Statistical Analysis
-Audience: Data Analysts, Business Strategists, Recruiters

-Executive Summary
-In June 2025, QuickBite Express - a Bengaluru-based food delivery startup (founded 2020) - faced a critical crisis triggered by:

-Viral food safety incident involving partner restaurants Week-long delivery infrastructure outage during monsoon season Aggressive competitor campaigns capitalizing on operational failures Crisis Impact:

-73,000 customers churned (70% of active base)
-₹27 million revenue lost in 4 months
-Customer ratings collapsed from 4.5 → 2.3 stars
-20% restaurant partner exodus
 ## Problem Statement ##
 **Domain:** Food Delivery & Consumer Analytics

-QuickBite Express is a Bengaluru-based food-tech startup (founded in 2020) that connects customers with nearby restaurants and cloud kitchens.
+**QuickBite Express** is a Bengaluru-based food-tech startup (founded in 2020) that connects customers with nearby restaurants and cloud kitchens.

 In June 2025, QuickBite faced a major crisis.
 A viral social media incident involving food safety violations at partner restaurants, combined with a week-long delivery outage during the monsoon season, triggered massive customer backlash.
 Competitors capitalized with aggressive campaigns, worsening the situation.